alexei-kouprianov/COVID.2019.ru/README.md

 * [MediaZona at GitHub](https://github.com/mediazona/data-corona-Russia)

-All images originally published in this repository are licensed under cc-by-4.0
+All images originally published in this repository or resulting from the scripts but not routinely uploaded to GitHub are licensed under cc-by-4.0

 Fitting and prognostic scripts ceased to work properly towards the end of April 2020, now they are fixed and the images are kept being updated.